EducationMoney.com Homepage

 POST ASSISTANCE REQUIREMENTS:

 Reports: As part of the continuation funding process, grantees must submit performance reports annually.
 The programs office will establish a due date.
-Final performance reports must be submitted within 90 days after the end of the grant award period.
+Final performance reports must be submitted within 90 days of the end of the grant award period.
+Cash reports are not applicable.
+Progress reports are not applicable.
+Expenditure reports are not applicable.
+Performance monitoring is not applicable.

 Records: Records must be maintained for three years after the fiscal year in which the expenditure was made by the grantee, or until the grantee is notified of the completion of the Federal fiscal audit.
 In all cases of audit questions, records must be maintained until resolution has occurred.